Courses

 Should Nonprofits Use EFSS?

+EFSS options are really only useful for larger organizations, so only the largest nonprofits should consider using them.
 EFSS stands for “enterprise file synchronization and sharing.”
 As the name suggests, it is tailor-made for large businesses and organizations that need to store and transfer huge amounts of data.

 Amazon Web Services and Microsoft Azure are examples of services that provide this type of cloud-based storage, and they’re potentially worth looking into.

-That said, EFSS options are really only useful for larger organizations, as instead of paying a set fee per month, you’re generally billed for the amount of storage you actually use and the size of the data you transfer.
+Instead of paying a set fee per month, you’re generally billed for the amount of storage you actually use and the size of the data you transfer.
 You can check out our list of the best EFSS providers to learn more.

 Final Thoughts